Explore the beauty of Scotland, Northern Ireland, and the Republic of Ireland as you traverse these Celtic countries by rail.

 We travel to Cairnryan to join the ferry over to Belfast, where we immediately embark on a guided coach tour of the city.
 After the tour, we check into our hotel.

 Our excursion on Day 7 is to the Giant's Causeway, stopping off at Carrickfergus Castle for some free time en-route.
-We also enjoy lunch in Ballycastle.
+We also enjoy free time for lunch in Ballycastle.
 Our time at the Giant's Causeway is at leisure to explore before we return to our hotel.
 Overnight Belfast.
-(Day 6 - B, D; Day 7 - B, D)
+(Day 6 - B, D; Day 7 - B)

 Days 8-9 – The castles of Ireland